jonnydgreen/event-management-service/docs/design.md

 #### E2E test

-> **Note:** this will not be implemented but here is what I would do
+> **Note:** this will not be implemented but here is what I would do in a
+> production system

 E2E tests will be used to test the full E2E flow that a user will realistically make.
+They will mainly focus on the happy path and some key error cases.

 #### Performance testing

-> **Note:** this will not be implemented but here is what I would do
+> **Note:** this will not be implemented but here is what I would do in a
+> production system

 Performance testing will be used to test the performance of the application under realistic loads.
-Here [`autocannon`](https://github.com/mcollina/autocannon) is a good option that is well documented, stable and provides a strong user API.
+Here [`autocannon`](https://github.com/mcollina/autocannon) is a good option as it is well documented, stable, and provides a strong user API.

 #### Security testing

-> **Note:** this will not be implemented but here is what I would do
+> **Note:** this will not be implemented but here is what I would do in a
+> production system

 There are several types of security that can be implemented:

 - [SAST](https://en.wikipedia.org/wiki/Static_application_security_testing)
 - [DAST](https://en.wikipedia.org/wiki/Dynamic_application_security_testing)

-These will provide confidence that systems shipped to production are sufficiently secure.
+These will provide confidence that systems shipped to production have passed basic security benchmarks.

 #### Debugging

-> **Note:** this will not be implemented but here is what I would do
+> **Note:** this will not be implemented but here is what I would do in a
+> production system

 In order to debug the system locally, debug support and subsequent profiles would be setup such that the debugger can be started out of the box.
 An important thing to consider is what editors developers generally use.
-This design would assume most use VSCode and following this [guide](https://code.visualstudio.com/docs/editor/debugging).
+This design would assume most use VSCode and therefore follow this [guide](https://code.visualstudio.com/docs/editor/debugging).

 ### Developer Tooling